mhagstrand/slate/source/includes/_themes_syntax.md

 ### <span class="jumptarget"> Snippet References </span>

-Snippets are templates containing HTML that can be used multiple times on one page either by being used in different parts of the template or being part of a loop that for example builds a list of products on the page (each product in the list being a repeated version of the same snippet)
+Snippets are templates containing HTML, which you can use multiple times on one page – either by using them in different parts of the template, or by including them a loop.
+For example, a loop might build a list of products on the page, with each product in the list being a repeated version of the same snippet.

 Snippets are referenced in templates as follows:

 <pre>%%SNIPPET_[snippet_name]%%</pre>

-In most cases, this will correspond to a similarly named file in the Theme’s Snippets directory.
+In most cases, this will correspond to a similarly named file in the theme’s Snippets directory.
 For example:

 <pre>%%SNIPPET_HomeFeaturedProducts%%</pre>

-This snippet reference will contain a repeated copy of `Snippets/HomeFeaturedProductsItem.html`, one for each featured product to be shown in the list.
+This snippet reference will contain repeated copies of `Snippets/HomeFeaturedProductsItem.html`, one for each featured product to be shown in the list.

-### <span class="jumptarget"> Reference Your Own Theme Assets Explicitly </span>
+### <span class="jumptarget"> Referencing Distributed Theme Assets </span>

-As these practices have changed, this documentation will provide examples comparing the syntax you may have used before with the updated syntax.
+After the Blueprint framework was first released, BigCommerce added the ability to reference theme assets that are stored remotely on a CDN (content delivery network).
+This section provides examples that map first-generation Blueprint syntax to updated syntax for distributed assets.

 You can use WebDAV to upload your own custom theme assets (JavaScripts, stylesheets, images, fonts, etc).
 In your HTML, reference these assets that aren’t present in the base theme using the `ASSET` syntax: